OdinsPlasmaRifle/rummage/README.md

 Previously supported:

-- HQ Gaming - No longer operating.
+- HQ Gaming - The store is no longer operating.

+## Issues

+The following stores need to be updated to handle "no stock" better.
+Currently they retrieve items that are out of stock:

+- The Warren
+- Sad Robot

+The following stores have very "vague" matching when finding results:

+- Battle Wizards

 ## Development